Azure/aks-engine/docs/topics/azure-stack.md

 ## Service Principals and Identity Providers

 Kubernetes uses a `service principal` identity to talk to Azure Stack APIs to dynamically manage resources such as storage or load balancers.
 Therefore, you will need to create a service principal before you can provision a Kubernetes cluster using AKS Engine.

 This [guide](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-create-service-principals) explains how to create and manage service principals on Azure Stack for both Azure Active Directory (AAD) and Active Directory Federation Services (ADFS) identity providers.
 This other [guide](../../docs/topics/service-principals.md) is a good resource to understand the permissions that the service principal requires to deploy under your subscription.

+Once you have created the required service principal, make sure to assign it the `contributor` role at the target subscription scope.

 ## CLI flags